rayguna/rails-omnicalc-1/README.md

 Here is the output: {"number"=>"9", "controller"=>"omnicalc1", "action"=>"square_results"}

 7. Embed the calcuation script directly into the html page.
 Note that to display the result, you must add an equal sign (e.g., <%=@my_variable>).
 Also, the variable must be preceeded with a @.
-If it is ust ruby code, simply embed with <%%>.
+If it is ust ruby code, simply embed with <% some_ruby_codes %>.

 square_results.html.erb
 ```